 Send me a email and I will send pic

-Maricopa County AZ Posted about 1 year ago
+Maricopa County Arizona Posted over 2 years ago

 The property I care for has a Ficus tree whose roots are heaving a sidewalk.
 The base of the tree is about 8' from the sidewalk.
 If I remove the sidewalk and cut out the infringing roots, will I damage the tree?
 Are there other options?

-Maricopa County AZ Posted over 2 years ago
+Maricopa County Arizona Posted over 3 years ago

 I have several 55 gallon food grade barrels full of water.
 They are stored outside on wooden pallets.
 My concern is they are exposed to the sun year around.
 Will the water be ok for drinking over the long storage time

-Maricopa County AZ drinking water Posted over 2 years ago
+Maricopa County Arizona drinking water Posted almost 4 years ago

 I have a water softening system with all water and discharge going into a septic tank/field near a very large old mesquite tree.
 What are are impacts of using NaCl versus KCl for salt use in my softener?